AUSTRALIAN BUFFALO HUNTERS

 Q 12.
 NT Police Outfitter

-Any person conducting, guiding and selling a hunt in NT must 1/ Have a NT Police Corporate Safari License, 2/ All guides have a NT Police Employee license to our company, 3/ The NLC Concession/s are endorsed on our license and your temporary license.
+NT has laws for hunt operators.
+Any person conducting, guiding and selling a hunt in NT must 1/ Have a NT Police Corporate Safari License, 2/ All guides must have a NT Police Employee license to the company, 3/ The NLC Concession/s are endorsed on the license and your temporary license.
 Questions to the Northern Territory Police Fire Emergency Services on Tel +61 8 89223543 or email FirearmsRegistry@pfes.nt.gov.au

 Q 13.
 How are my Trophies Exported ?